trinityxortiz/cse15l-lab-reports/lab-report-1-week-2.md

 **Lab Report #1: Logging Into UCSD Servers**
 =============
 Some coding projects require the use of a UNIX or LINUX system.
-For Windows OS sytem
+For the Windows OS system, we must login to the UCSD remote server to run our programs since the server runs off a LINUX based system.